Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

   array([ 0,  2,  3,  5,  8,  9, 11])
   ```

-  In this example, the elements of `a` are ordered `0 1 2 ...` in C-order,
+  In this example, the elements of `a` are ordered `0 1 2 ...` in C order,
   which why in the final indexed array `a[idx]`, they are still in sorted
   order.
-C-order also corresponds to reading the elements of the array in the
+C order also corresponds to reading the elements of the array in the
   order that NumPy prints them in, from left to right (ignoring the brackets
   and commas).

+  C ordering is always used, even when the underlying memory is not C ordered
+  (see [](c-vs-fortran-ordering) for more details on C array order).

 - The actual order of a boolean mask is usually not that important.
 However,
   this fact has one important implication. **A boolean array index is the same
   as if you replaced `idx` with the result of
   {external+numpy:func}`np.nonzero(idx) <numpy.nonzero>` (unpacking the
   tuple)**, using the rules for [integer array indices](integer-array-indices)
-  outlined above (although this rule *doesn't* apply to 0-dimensional
+  outlined above (although this rule *doesn't* apply to [0-dimensional
-  boolean indices, see the next bullet point).
+  boolean indices](0-d-boolean-index)).

   ```py